 Many auto service contacts have a deductible that the consumer must pay for covered repairs.

-The original vehicle manufacturer
+The original vehicle manufacturer.

-It can range from full coverage, similar to a bumper to bumper warranty offered by the original manufacturer, to a coverage for specific components, like the transmission or electrical.
+It can range from full coverage, similar to a bumper to bumper warranty offered by the original manufacturer, to coverage for specific components, like the transmission or electrical.